meszaros-lajos-gyorgy/php-a-s-o/README.md

   A::filter('isOdd', $numbers); // [2, 4, 6]
   ```

-- **reject** - calls the given function on the elements of an array and removes every value where the function gave truthy value
+- **A::reject** - calls the given function on the elements of an array and removes every value where the function gave truthy value

   ```php
   $numbers = [1, 2, 3, 4, 5, 6];